jyn514/jyn514.github.io/content/things-are-getting-scary.md

   toc: 2
 ---

-GLM 5.3-flash [released last week](https://z.ai/blog/glm-5.3-flash), and that means [Project Glasswing] is out of time.
+GLM 5.3-flash [released last week](https://z.ai/blog/glm-5.3-flash), and that means [Project Glasswing] and [Daybreak] are running out of time.
+Cheap models capable of dangerous hacking are now available to anyone, without the normal safeguards for refusing malicious actions.
+We need to fix vulnerabilities across the industry so that we aren't caught unawares And for one of the first times in computing history, we have the ability to!
+We can use frontier LLMs that move faster than a human to find and fix these issues in the little time we have left.

-This probably sounds like nonsense words to most people, so here's what that means:
+This probably sounds like nonsense words or hysterical overreacting to most people, so here's what that means:
-- "GLM" is a kind of LLM (AI) built on a different architecture than GPT (as in ChatGPT).
+- "GLM" is a kind of LLM (AI) built on a different approach than GPT (as in ChatGPT).
 The GLM family is *open-weight*, which means anyone can download and run the models.
 - "flash" means that it is *cheap* and *fast* to run, compared to most "frontier" models. "cheap" is relative, but think around 5-15k USD in hardware to run it locally.
 - "frontier" here means that the LLM is "close to the frontier of what AI is currently able to achieve".
-- Project Glasswing is an initiative by Anthropic and several other large US companies to use LLMs to fix security issues across the tech industry.
+- Project Glasswing and Daybreak are initiative to use LLMs to fix security issues across the tech industry.

-This is a *very very bad* combo.
+- "malicious actions" includes things like hacking infrastructure and telling people how to build pipe bombs.

 ## GLM